What Is the Difference Between Goals & Objectives in Project Management?

 - Increase website blog traffic by 20% year over year

 - Reach 100,000 subscribers on the company YouTube channel in six months

 - Produce 10 customer case studies by Q3

 Why are these examples of good project goals?
-Well, they provide a clear understanding of what needs to be accomplished and by when.
+They provide a clear understanding of what needs to be accomplished and by when.
 They’re also in line with the SMART format of goal-setting (Specific, Measurable, Achievable, Relevant, Time-bound).

 What are project objectives?

-Where goals are broad and longer lens, project objectives are specific and consist of smaller tasks that work in service of the wider goal.
+While goals are broad and longer-lens, project objectives are specific and consist of smaller tasks that work to serve the wider goal.
 Goals are important, but the objectives are the gas that powers the engine.

 - Hire three more freelance writers by the end of Q1